-In 2017 the Barton Community College Foundation Board of Directors selected Rob & Trisha Dove as the recipients of the honorarium award.
+In the fall of 2017, the Barton Community College Foundation Board of Directors selected Rob & Trisha Dove as the recipients of the honorarium award.
 The funds raised from the sale of Old Bill at the 2017 Benefit Auction were awarded as scholarships to students for the 2018-19 academic year at Barton.